RYS 500 Hour Yoga Teacher Training

 This combined two-tiered approach brings emphasis to the importance our own practice experience and development has on our teaching.
 Experience through application will ensure that teachers leave feeling confident in teaching new asana and being able to keep the teaching of advanced asana accessible and inclusive of all students, always reflective of meeting students where they are at in their practice.

 The daily asana practice will be varied, all classes will include cautions, contraindications, modifications, and alignment, using props and anatomical information to further Trainees personal and teaching practice.
 Trainees will learn from the different families of asana; Arm balancing, backbending, hip opening, twists, inversions.
-There is a two-pronged approach to this 500 Hr. training.
-The first is geared towards trainees deepening their personal practice progressing towards a peak relative to their individual constitutions, physical abilities and personal goals.
+There is a two-tiered approach to this 300 Hr. training.
+The first level is geared towards trainees deepening their personal practice progressing towards a peak relative to their individual constitutions, physical abilities and personal goals.
 This objective will be facilitated under the guidance Yogacharya Lalit and his team during led classes with the final week having an emphasis on Mysore style practice to encourage self-determination and personal responsibility and commitment towards future self-practice.

 Testimonial- From the moment that I contacted Himalaya Yoga Valley I felt secure and confident that I was going to the right school.
 Their approach to every little detail was so professional and when departing on my 200Hr for India on my own I knew that I had nothing to fear.
 The lectures,meditation and asana practice, Ayurveda, philosophy and anatomy were taught to such a high standard that by the time you have finished the course you are equipped with all the knowledge you need to start teaching with confidence.
 You meet people from all over the globe and they all become your friends because of the intense bond you share from the time you spend together learning.
 The Himalaya staff become like your family because of the guidance and love they show you throughout the teaching and when you leave they support you throughout your teaching journey.
 The 200Hr and the 500Hr training have been the most life changing experiences for me.
 Thank you to all at Himalaya Yoga Valley